MANDAN Historical Society

 EARLY DAYS

 The earliest settlers were primarily big game hunters, leaving archeological evidence of stone and simple weapons.
 Between 1100 and 1300 AD, Native American people settled the area.
 The Mandan tribe moved up the Missouri River to the Heart River where they established their villages.
 The first white men to the area were European explorers.
-The French Canadians came in 1738 “up” the Red River from what is now the Pembina area searching for a water route to the Pacific Ocean.
-While unsuccessful in finding a Northwest Passage, they noted the abundance of fur-bearing animals.
-They developed friendships with and lived among the peaceful, agricultural Mandan Indians who had settlements throughout the area including the On-A-Slant Villages south of present-day Mandan.

 From 1763 to 1800, the claim to the Louisiana Territory passed from France to Spain and back again to France.
 In 1803, France sold the territory, including the Mandan area, to the United States in what we know today as the Louisiana Purchase.

 Fort Clark was founded as an American Fur Company trading post in 1831.
 Located on the west bank of the Missouri River and north of present-day Mandan, the post was named to honor General William Clark (of the Lewis and Clark Expedition).
 But by the 1840s, the fur-bearing animal population was being exhausted which reduced the major source of food and income for many tribes.
 Many native people resented the incursions onto their homelands and the prior peaceful relationships began to falter.
-Meanwhile, white settlers continued to slowly immigrate to the area hindered in part by the challenging climate, the remote location and increasing Indian uprisings.
+Meanwhile, white settlers continued to slowly immigrate to the area hindered in part by the challenging weather, the remote location and increasing Indian uprisings.

 MILITARY FORTS